-- If you are employed overseas, advise your employer of your situation and engage their help with any legal issues around replacing your lost / stolen documentation.
+- If you are employed overseas then advise your employer of your situation and engage their help with any legal issues around replacing your lost/ stolen documentation.
 Often times your legal right to work in a country is tied specifically to your employer, not just to you.
 For example, you may need to get replacement proof of your work visa.

 - Let some close friends know your situation.
 You may need their help to vouch for you to authorities.

 Be proactive in getting the process underway.
 Replacement of your id is an urgent priority in your life.
 Don't delay.